taubman33/react-router/README.md

 import { Route, Link } from "react-router-dom"
 ```

 Now that we have access to these components, we need to modify the `App` component's `render()` method to set up navigation.
-The basic structure we will use is...
+The basic structure we will use is this:

 ```jsx
 // src/components/App/App.js